 - Ideally picked from the trees- drops are OK as long as they are in good shape.

 - Labeled with your name, location of trees, and variety (if known)

-Apples can be brought to the Citizen Cider tasting room at 316 Pine Street during regular hours of operation from now till November 15th.
+Apples can be brought to the Citizen Cider tasting room at 316 Pine Street Monday thru Friday from 12-5pm from now till November 15th.

-This winter we’ll celebrate the fruit of your labor with a release party here at the tasting room, joined by special guest and local historian Hugo Martinez Cazon.
+We’ll celebrate the fruit of your labor with a release party here at the tasting room, next year when we finish making this cider.
+We will be joined by special guest and local historian Hugo Martinez Cazon.
 A portion of proceeds will again go to support the Vermont Foodbank’s Gleaning Program.